 - (2) Ask the 5 Whys: If in a position of not receiving direct purpose or perspective, we can work to create it by asking five whys of the current issue.
 If the purpose of a decision, policy, or situation don’t make sense, try asking why to yourself and assess a likely answer.
 Then, again, ask why to that new answer aiming to discern a broader reason.
 Repeat a few times (it doesn’t have to be five, but as many as needed) to arrive at a sufficient idea that hits the heart of the overall perspective.

-- (2) Think Like Your Higher HQ: This may take some practice but will also improve with practice.
+- (2) Think Like Your Higher HQ: This may take some practice but will also improve with repetition.
 Try and place yourself in your higher HQ’s shoes, aiming to think like they think.
 What are the inputs, processes and systems, and restrictions or restraints that they are working with?
 This is wedded to the “empathy up” mindset, but something we can try and practice to operationalize it and, hopefully, gain a little more clarity on how they think, decide, and act – and why.

 - (3) Relate Apples & Oranges: Thinking with and communicating perspective is about taking seemingly unrelated ideas and actually showing how and why they are connected.
 Often this comes from experience, showing others how the current issue (orange) is actually connected to an experience (apple) from a previous professional experience, etc. Check out the story in the conclusion below for an example of what relating apples and oranges can look like.

 - (3) Tell a Story: Telling a story – whether from past experience, history, or fiction – makes the issue and purpose at hand tangible and concrete so that others can wrap their heads around it.
 A story can make the argument of perspective more compelling, relatable, and even interesting.